Research at the Archive

 California History from Home video series

-We are very excited to announce a new short video series in collaboration with Old Mission Santa Barbara.
-Each week we will be releasing new videos to provide you with a behind-the-scenes look at our collections and to share the rich history and culture of our state.
-Join us and experience the treasures of the Mission and the Archive-Library from home!
+These short videos provide you with a behind-the-scenes look at our collections and allow us to share the rich history and culture of our state.
+Join us and experience the treasures of Old Mission Santa Barbara and the Archive-Library from home!

 California Mission Paintings by Edwin Deakin